magicleap/developer-portal-docs/docs/guides/features/webxr-viewer.md

 :::

+## What's Supported, What's Not

 The following WebXR specifications and extensions are supported on MagicLeap:
 - WebXR core/device API
 - WebXR reference spaces (view, local, local-floor, bounded, unbounded)
 - HandTracking
 - Input Controller
 - Segmented Dimmer through **immersive-vr** and **immersive-ar** during requestSession API in WebXR.
-If you use **immersive-vr**, it will darken the real world to create a VR experience. **immersive-ar** will show the real world as-is alongside the virtual content.
+If you use **immersive-vr**, it will darken the real world to create a VR experience. **immersive-ar** will show the real world along with the virtual content.

-MagicLeap does not offer support for the MagicLeap simulator or the anchor, layers and  hittest modules.
-While WebXR on the headset comes with some extensions supported, not all extensions are supported by MagicLeap.
+Currently, Magic Leap does not support WebXR Anchor, WebXR Layers, and WebXR Hittest modules.

 You can launch features from the command line like this: